piggybak/piggybak/README.md

 * Ensure that changes in nested addresses are recorded on order notes.

-* Add admin side validation to limit 1 payment at a time

 * Add/check validation to ensure sufficient inventory

 * Add copy from billing above shipping address section button in admin